1 Week's Food Storage Supply

 Fruit

-I love home canned fruit, so if you have some, you rock!
+I love canned fruit at home, so if you have some, you rock!
 But today, it’s all about cans of fruit.
-You’ll need fruit in your canning jars, or cans from the store.
-Remember, we are stocking your pantry for 7 days.
-Choose 7 cans of your favorite canned fruits.
+You’ll need fruit in your canning jars or cans from the store.
+Remember, we are stocking your pantry for seven days.
+Choose seven cans of your favorite canned fruits.
 You may love pears, peaches, Mandarin oranges, apricots (hard to find), and applesauce.
 Do you see how many fruits you can choose from?
-If I had a bag of tortilla chips, I could eat a small jar of salsa, don’t tell anyone!
+If I had a bag of tortilla chips, I could eat a small jar of salsa.
+Don’t tell anyone!
 Tomatoes are a fruit, remember.

 Grains

-Now, let’s make this simple, for one person for 7 days.
-You will need a 16-ounce bag of rice.
+Now, let’s make this simple: for one person for seven days, you will need a 16-ounce bag of rice.
 I love Jasmine rice!
-If you want quinoa, stock quinoa, that’s what is great about breaking down the foods we need for 7 days.
+If you want quinoa, stock quinoa.
+That’s what is great about breaking down the foods we need for seven days.

 Dairy

-You can start with 1 package (approx. 26 ounces) of instant milk.
-Luckily you have water stored so you can mix it up with the instant milk to drink or pour it on your cereal.
+You can start with one package (approximately 26 ounces) of instant milk.
+Luckily, you have water stored, so you can mix it with the instant milk to drink or pour it on your cereal.

-If you want to store butter, I have tried every powdered butter offered in #10 cans out there.
+If you want to store butter, I have tried every powdered butter offered in #10 cans.
 I gagged over all of them.
-Here’s the deal, they are fine for baking but, I would not spread that stuff on my toast or pancakes.
+Here’s the deal: They are fine for baking, but I would not spread that stuff on my toast or pancakes.

-If the butter is important to you, I get it.
-Grab a few cans of this brand, yes, it is pricey, but you get what you pay for.
-Red Feather Canned Butter
+If the butter is essential to you, I get it.
+Grab a few cans of this brand.
+Yes, it is pricey, but you get what you pay for.
+Red Feather Canned Butter (unavailable at this time).

-In case you missed my post on which powdered eggs to buy, How To Use Powdered Eggs I can only recommend these OvaEasy eggs for scrambled eggs, quiches, etc. OvaEasy Eggs, keep in mind they don’t have a long shelf-life.
+In case you missed my post on which powdered eggs to buy, How to Use Powdered Eggs, I can only recommend these OvaEasy eggs for scrambled eggs, quiches, etc. OvaEasy Eggs don’t have a long shelf life.

 Miscellaneous

-Please note, that I did not add baking supplies to this list.
-If you cook or bake from scratch, your pantry is ready for now.
+Please note that I did not add baking supplies to this list.
+If you cook or bake from scratch, your pantry is ready now.

 Pancake Mix (16-ounce box)